handpoint/doc/restapi/restprocessingpayments.md

 | 37.93      | Issuer response code = 04 (Pick up card)       |
 | 37.57      | Request is partially approved        |
 | 37.68      | Request timeout       |

-Any other values will behave as normal authorized operations.